The 2019/2020 Pennsylvania Legislative Session legislation PAR is monitoring.

 Core Issue: Housing – An estimated 12 million renter and homeowner households across the U.S. pay more than 50 percent of their annual incomes on housing.
 It is vital that the association play a role in helping to ensure that housing of all types is available at all income levels, and that programs are available to help homeowners achieve the dream of homeownership.
 The association must also contribute to the creation of revitalized communities while maintaining private property rights.

-- House Bill 1919 (Schlossberg, D-Lehigh) – Amend The Safe Drinking Water Act to require more frequent testing for lead in water.
-Currently, state law requires water to be tested every three years, only at a reduced number of sample sites, after the initial passing.
-This legislation will require testing to be done annually at the reduced number of sample sites, and a complete test, from all sample sites, every three calendar years.
-In addition, this bill will subject residential rental properties built before 1978 to the same requirements the federal law has laid out for the sale of residential homes.
+- House Bill 213 (Schlossberg, D-Lehigh) – Would subject residential rental properties built before 1978 to the same requirements the federal law has laid out for the sale of residential homes.
 Currently, federal law requires a lead inspection of homes prior to the sale.
-The legislation will place the same requirements on rental properties every time a tenant vacates a property, or prior to renting to a new tenant.
+This legislation will place the same requirements on rental properties every time a tenant vacates a property, or prior to renting to a new tenant.
 If levels of lead are present, the renter must rectify the problem or face an annual $5,000 penalty until the lead is removed.
-The funds from those penalties will be deposited into the newly created Lead in Homes Abatement Grant.
-PAR opposes this bill because it is already covered under the sellers disclosure.
+PAR opposes this legislation.

 Core Issue: Local Issues – While municipalities in Pennsylvania have the authority to enact local ordinances on such issues as the registration of tenants, sewage lateral inspections, and installation of residential sprinkler systems, it is important for the association to monitor these ordinances in order to forestall any pending statewide implementation.